 Kyo will be greatly missed by all those who knew and loved him.

 Chris would like to thank Beacon Veterinary Hospital in Swannanoa for their assistance with Kyo’s departure and the staff of Companion Petuary/Beam Funeral Service & Crematory for assisting in the cremation of Kyo’s remains.
 Both went above and beyond to show respect to Kyo for his Veteran Service and were compassionate, professional and courteous to Mr. Franklin during this extremely difficult time.

-To send flowers to the family or plant a tree in memory of Kyo Franklin (RET U.S. Navy Seals K-9), please visit our floral store.
+or send flowers to the family in memory of Kyo Franklin (RET U.S. Navy Seals K-9), please visit our flower store